 Our services are for anyone over the age of 18 (and their family or carer) with an active, progressive and advanced disease which is life-limiting.

-The following list is not exhaustive, a person can be referred for support for the following reasons:
+The following list is not exhaustive but includes some reasons a person is referred to Dorothy House for support:

 - Holistic assessment and multi-professional management of complex symptoms